-Nutrient enrichment Nitrogen parameters in the water were similar to those in previous studies of inland shrimp effluent.
-However, high nitrate-nitrogen levels in the groundwater distinguish well water at this site from other inland farms.
-While total nitrogen additions were highest in the fertilizer treatment, the effluent treatment contained the highest nitrate, nitrite and ammonia additions.
-TN additions were not different in the well water and effluent treatments, despite nitrogen additions in shrimp feed, possibly due to phytoplankton nitrogen assimilation.
-The timing of these additions likely impacts tree growth more than the total nitrogen contributions.
-The slow addition of plant available NO3-N and NH4-N over the course of the growing season may allow for constant nutrient uptake and more efficient assimilation.
-Water-use efficiency use efficiency in arid lands as water is pumped once and used twice.
+Effluent from low salinity inland shrimp culture can be reused as a source of irrigation water, increasing water use efficiency in arid lands as water is pumped once and used twice.
 On this farm, water exchange in the shrimp ponds is estimated at 1% per day.
-This contributes 2,725 m3 of water for irrigation daily, or approximately 2,700 ha cm during the shrimpgrowing season.
+This contributes 2,725 m3 of water for irrigation daily, or approximately 2,700 ha cm during the shrimp growing season.
 As the ponds are drained at harvest, another 2,700 ha cm of irrigation water is made available.
 This is enough water to irrigate nearly 48 ha of mature olive trees (Kc=0.75) annually.
-This water use is based on a ratio of approximately 15 ha of shrimp ponds and 162 ha of olives.
+This water use is based on a ratio of approximately 15 ha of shrimp ponds, and 162 ha of olives.
 Reducing water consumption will lead to economic savings in electrical or water costs.
-So while nutrient additions from inland shrimp effluent are minimal, financial savings in water costs and increased water-use efficiency make inland shrimp production a valuable option for integration with existing irrigated agriculture.
+So while nutrient additions from inland shrimp effluent is minimal, financial savings in water costs and increased water use efficiency make inland shrimp production a valuable option for integration with existing irrigated agriculture.
 Water management, from sizing optimal ratios of ponds to field crops to practices leading to availability of water for irrigation throughout the year is critical for maximizing benefits of inland shrimp effluent reuse for field crop irrigation.